robcarver17/pysystemtrade/docs/backtesting.md

 system module, in a process which can also see the actual current positions we hold [the strategy order generation)](/docs/production.md).

+Finally, if you set buffer_method to none there will be no buffering.

 #### Capital correction

 If you want to see positions that reflect varying capital, then read the